Dittrick Museum of Medical History: Notable Figures

-James Edmonson serves as the curator of the Dittrick Museum.
+James Edmonson served as the curator of the Dittrick Museum 1999-2018.

 Dudley Peter Allen

 Allen was born on March 25, 1852, in Kinsman, Ohio.
 His father Dudley Allen and grandfather Peter Allen were both doctors as well.
 He went on to study at Oberlin, where he received his A.B. in 1875, and then onto Harvard Medical School where he received his M.D in 1879.
 After college he chose to return to Ohio and settled in Cleveland in 1883.
 Allen was one of the first physicians in Cleveland to confine his medical practice to surgery.
 He went on to have a successful medical career, teaching surgery at Western Reserve Medical College from 1884 to 1890, becoming the Professor of Principles & Practice of Surgery in 1893, and finally the professor emeritus of surgery in 1910 and senior professor of surgery in 1911.

 James Edmonson

 James Edmonson is a retired (2017) curator of the Dittrick Museum as well as an alum of the College of Wooster in Wooster, Ohio.
 He has written many publications such as: American Surgical Instruments: An Illustrated History of Their Manufacture and a Directory of Makers to 1900, A Companion to American Technology, Dissection: Photographs of a Rite of Passage in American Medicine, as well as an excerpt in the book Medical Museums: Past, Present, and Future that talks extensively about the Dittrick Museum.